fneri13/CTurboBFM/README.md

 ### Contribution guidelines ###

-* Validate the modifications by means of detailed test cases (use google gtest)
+* Validate the modifications and update the test cases

 ### Authors and contacts ###